5k-Explorer/MystyKnowledge-AICheating/README.md

 Expected latency with 3–5 users:

 ~1.2s per response (GPU mode)

 ~2–2.5s per response (CPU-balanced mode)

 🌐 Deployment Alternatives
 If you don’t want to host locally, you can explore:

-🔹 Render
+Render

-🔹 Koyeb
+Koyeb

-🔹 Replit
+Replit

 [!WARNING]
 Free hosts like Netlify, Cloudflare Pages, or GitHub Pages will not work since Mysty requires a Python backend and GPU access.

 🖥️ GitHub Codespaces (Optional)
 [!NOTE]
-If you set the port below 1023, you must run sudo PORT=1023
+If you set the port below 1023, you must run sudo PORT=1023.

-Create a GitHub account if you haven’t already.

-Click Code → Create Codespace on main.

-Run:

-bash
-Copy code
-pip install -r requirements.txt python main.py
+Open the repo in GitHub Codespaces.

-Forward the port in Codespaces and set it to public visibility.
+Forward the port and set visibility to public.

+Access Mysty through the forwarded link.

 🤝 Support
 If you run into issues:

 Open a GitHub issue with details

-Or join the Mysty Discord server (https://discord.gg/HEj4kB5VRS)
+Or join the Mysty Discord server: https://discord.gg/HEj4kB5VRS

 📜 License
 This project is proprietary.